zztalker/vscode-python/.github/ISSUE_TEMPLATE/3_ds_feature_request.md

 ---
-name: Feature request for Notebook Editor, Interactive Window, Python Editor cells
+name: Feature request for Notebook Editor, Interactive Window, Editor cells
 about: Suggest an idea for this project
 labels: type-enhancement, data science
 ---